sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 >
 > See [this list of R Notebooks](https://iobis.github.io/mwhs-data-mobilization/) for examples of these scripts.
 > A full example workflow for eDNA data is available [here](https://sunray1.github.io/PublishingSimoesetalOBIS/).
-> See also [a checklist recipe](https://doi.org/10.1093/database/baaa084) for a published workflow.
+> See also [Reyserhove et al. 2020](https://doi.org/10.1093/database/baaa084) for a published checklist recipe for creating a reproducible workflow.
 >
 {: .objectives}

-- See [this list of R Notebooks](https://iobis.github.io/mwhs-data-mobilization/) for examples of these scripts.
-- A full example workflow for eDNA data is available [here](https://sunray1.github.io/PublishingSimoesetalOBIS/).
-- See also [a checklist recipe](https://doi.org/10.1093/database/baaa084) for a published workflow.